UdaraSampathProjects/Stress-Level-Detection-Music-Recommendation-System/README.md

 <ul>
     <li>Based on the detected stress level, the system recommends music tailored to match the user's emotional state. 🎧❤️</li>
     <li>The <strong>GTZAN dataset</strong> is used to identify and cluster songs by mood, ensuring that the music selected effectively helps to reduce stress. 🎵💆‍♂️</li>
-    <li>Songs are clustered using <strong>K-means clustering</strong> to align with the identified stress level, providing users with a personalized playlist to help them relax and de-stress. 🎶🤩</li>
+    <li>Songs are clustered using <strong>K-means clustering</strong> to align with the identified stress level, providing users with a personalized playlist to help them relax and destress. 🎶🤩</li>
 </ul>

 <h2>Technologies Used 🛠️</h2>